MatheusAlvesA/react-native-androide/README.md

 # react-native-androide

-This library is under development, this means that it can not be used in production environment yet
+React Native is a amazing framework to create UI, but does not have too much functions likes java applications made to Android do.
+This library is designed to Android developers, and have several functions and components that allows best integrations with Android system.

+Full documentation can be found in https://github.com/MatheusAlvesA/react-native-androide/wiki

 ## Getting started